 - 4 garlic cloves

-- Freshly grated Parmesan cheese for serving (~1/4 cup)
+- freshly grated Parmesan cheese - for serving (about 1/4 cup)

 - Preheat oven to 375F.
 Line a large baking sheet (or 2 medium baking sheets) with parchment paper.